In 2009, we started working on Tortuga and accidentally created one of the first v-commerce companies.

 The V-Commerce Tech Stack: The tech you need to start and run a bootstrapped v-commerce business.

-Read more on v-commerce.
+Read all posts on v-commerce.

 To stay updated with new posts, subscribe to the blog.